Local employers are looking for graduates who understand digital marketing platforms and can solve business problems with critical thinking skills.

 No. However, certain courses are beneficial to take before others.
 The Program Manager will help you develop an educational plan so you gain the most benefit from each course.

 How long will it take me to finish?

 After admission, the BAS degree totals 90 credits and can be completed in 6 quarters if you are a full-time student, which is three courses per quarter.
-Individual pacing is possible, meet with the Program Manager for educational planning.
+Individual pacing is possible, meet with the Program Chair for educational planning.

 Is the program accredited?